jhelvy/logitr/README.md

 ## Computing and Comparing WTP
 For models in the preference space, you can get a summary table of the implied WTP by using:

-`logitr.wtp(prefSpaceModel, priceName)`
+`wtp(prefSpaceModel, priceName)`

 To compare the WTP between two equivalent models in the preference space and WTP spaces, use:

-`logitr.wtpCompare(prefSpaceModel, wtpSpaceModel, priceName)`
+`wtpCompare(prefSpaceModel, wtpSpaceModel, priceName)`

 # Market Simulations
 After estimating a model, often times modelers want to use the results to simulate the market shares of a particular set of market alternatives.
-This can be done using the function `logitr.simulation()`.
+This can be done using the function `marketSimulation()`.
 The simulation reports the expected market share as well as a confidence interval for each market alternative:

 ```
-simulation = logitr.simulation(model, market, priceName=NULL, alpha=0.025)
+simulation = marketSimulation(model, market, priceName=NULL, alpha=0.025)
 ```

 **Arguments:**